annnawoman/SQL_Style-Splash/README.md

 ## Features
 - SQL scripts for creating tables and inserting sample data
-- Complex queries to retrieve meaningful insights from the database
+- SQL queries to retrieve meaningful insights from the database

 ## Project Structure
 - `sql/`